bug-hunterx/EPAM-JMP/README.md

 To complite task one you need to fix DataProcessorTest unit tests.
 All methods in DataProcessor with "7" in a name should be implemented using Java 7, when other should be done with Java 8 streaming api.

+## Hometask 6

+To implement the REST service in EmployeeController for modal class Employee with EmployeeRepository as DAO, service functionalities including:
+    //todo add Restful services to getAll

+    //todo add Restful services to get

+    //todo add Restful services to getByName

+    //todo add Restful services to create

+    //todo add Restful services to put, response 404(Not Found) when encounter the exception that the id is not exist

+    //todo add Restful services to delete